mw201608/NetWeaver/README.md

 To install the latest development from here in `github`, run `devtools::install_github("mw201608/NetWeaver")` in `R`.

-### Example 1: circular track plot
+### Example 1: circular track plot showing characteristics of coexpression network modules
 ![Module ranking](ex1.circular.png)

-A slice view of the full 360 degree circular visualization when plotting only the top modules:
+A slice view of the full 360 degree circular visualization when plotting only the top 15 modules:
 ![Module ranking slice](ex1.circular.slice.png)

 The above figures are generated from a real data analysis featuring coexpression network modules.
 The numbers in the out-most ring show the module id 1-50.
 The barplot in track #1 shows the module ranking score.
 The heat-map in track #2-5 shows module-trait correlation.
 The heat-map in the remaining tracks #6-29 show the P value significance of enrichment for various gene signatures.